gunakkoc/HiPeristaltic/README.md

 There are a total of 4 software layers:
 1. Firmware for the MCU
 2. Python interface, directly interacting with the firmware
-3. SiLa2 server, wrapping the Python driver, running on a dedicated (small) computer
+3. SiLa2 server, wrapping the Python driver, running on a dedicated computer
 4. SiLa2 client, in any SiLa2 supported language (Python, Java, C#) or using web application GUI (Universal SiLa client)

 After deciding on the MCU, the motor drivers' GPIO pins must be set in the corresponding firmware.
 Once the firmware is compiled and flashed, the pump can be connected via USB and can be controlled directly with Python interface.
 A more elegant alternative is controlling the pump through SiLa2 that ideally runs on a dedicated Single Board Computer (SBC).